Eden3DP/BlueBox/README.md

 Q: What does the BlueBox do?
 ---
 A: This container is simply a place for 3D printers to place a finished product inside for local pickup.
-This BlueBox is locked and secured through a
+This BlueBox is locked and secured through a metal latch, powered to unlock and lock by a QR code on the lid.
+Users picking up their product will use their phone to scan the QR code from inside the Eden3D mobile app, unlocking the BlueBox.
+This sends a message to the 3D printer, showing that not only the product was picked up, but the part ws paid for via scanning the QR code.
+Sats delivered to the 3D printer full node.

 Q: What is the purpose of the Eden3D Network?
 ---